- Billy Kilmer

 Saint’s Fans will never forget Archie Manning’s first NFL start against the Los Angeles Rams.
 Archie passed for 1 score and, as time ran out, he boot-legged it in from the 1 to give the Saints the upset 24-20.
 In another 24-14 upset over the eventual Super Bowl champs Dallas, he ran for 2 scores.

 Unfortunately, for the rest of his career victories were few and far between.
 It was not until the arrival of Dick Nolan that Archie began to get much deserved respect.
 Nolan built upon what former coach Hank Stram had started and got some offensive tools for Archie to work with.
 With a formidable running game in Chuck Muncie and Tony Galbreath, a group of quality receivers in Ike Harris, Wes Chandler, and Tight End Henry Childs and an offensive line that could give some protection, Archie was named NFC MVP in 1978, and made the Pro Bowl in 1978 and 1979.
-In New Orleans, Archie set virtually every passing record and still holds most yards, TDs, attempts and completions in a career.
+In New Orleans, Archie set virtually every passing record while in New Orleans and before Drew Brees showed up, he held most yards, TDs, attempts and completions in a career.

 In 1982, as Archie was beginning his 11th season in New Orleans.
 After a 21-7 season-opener loss to the St. Louis